Agile Velocity vs. Capacity: Key Differences and Best Practices

 Agile’s rise in popularity is no surprise—it helps teams deliver on time.
 Velocity tracks completed work over time, guiding future estimates.
 Capacity measures available resources, ensuring realistic commitments.

 Misusing these metrics can lead to missed deadlines and inefficiencies.
+High velocity alone does not guarantee business value, so the primary focus should remain on outcomes rather than just numbers.
 Used correctly, they boost productivity and streamline workflows.

 In this blog, we’ll break down velocity vs. capacity, highlight their differences, and share best practices to ensure agile success for you.